 A couple of years ago, I posted this question to my Facebook friends: “I’m curious: for those who have been vegan for more than five years, what factors do you attribute to your longevity as a vegan?
 There are many things that tempt people away from veganism, from a desire to fit in better to simply missing some things you used to eat, and we know that the rate of defection from veganism is quite high.
 What have you done or what have you plugged into to make veganism work for you?
 In other words, what do you attribute to your success as a long-term vegan?
 Thank you!”

-Even though this is far from a scientifically rigorous survey and I am not a trained data collector, I think the resulting responses offered a fascinating lens into what makes a successful long-term vegan.
+Even though this is far from a scientifically rigorous survey and I am not a trained data collector, I think the resulting responses still offer a fascinating lens into what makes a successful long-term vegan.
 I was almost overwhelmed by both the deluge of responses as well of the generosity of spirit reflected in them.
 From this simple question, I got a rich supply of answers about the qualities that are both common among and unique to long-term vegans.
 Curious about what may be part of the successful long-term vegans composite?
 I collated my most frequent responses in order of how common the answer was below.

 1. Compassion for Animals